One of the main graphs shown in the financial projections template is the free cash flow graph.

 The purpose of calculating free cash flow is to show what cash is available (free) to the providers of finance of the business.
-This free cash flow can then be utilized to reduce the debt or pay dividends to equity providers.
-In addition, free cash flow might also be available to improve the growth rate of the business by taking advantage of expansion opportunities and investing in new products.
+This free cash can then be utilized to reduce the debt or pay dividends to equity providers.
+In addition, free cash might also be available to improve the growth rate of the business by taking advantage of expansion opportunities and investing in new products.

 Free Cash Flow Formula

-The free cash flow formula is as follows:
+The fcf formula is as follows:

 The information required to calculate free cash flow is taken from the financial projections cash flow statement.

 If we look at the basic cash statement below, the highlighted elements represent the main components of free cash of the business.

 |Add back depreciation||14,000|

 In the above cash flow statement, the cash flow from operating activities is 14,930 and the investment in property. plant, and equipment (capital expenditure) is 10,000.
 Assuming all the capital expenditure was necessary to maintain the current growth rate of the business, then the free cash (FCF) is calculated as follows:

 FCF = Cash flow from operating activities - Capital expenditure FCF = 14,930 - 10,000 FCF = 4,930

 In this example, after the business has paid for all of the operating requirement including any necessary working capital, and invested in property, plant and equipment to maintain its current rate of growth, the free cash available to the providers of finance of the business is 4,930.